Courses

 B. Discuss the core principles voiced by smallholder farmers through La Via Campesina.

-C. Explain the meaning of food sovereignty as defined in the Declaration of Nyéléni and describe the six pillars that form its foundation.
+C. Explain the meaning of food sovereignty as defined in the Declaration of Nyéléni and describe the key tenets of its foundation.

 D. Discuss similarities and differences between food sovereignty and food security.